RevivalCoding/Wintermint/README.md

 ==========

-League Of Legends Custom Client by AstralFoxy, This is a work in progress, to decompile Wintermint [errors are everywere]
+League Of Legends Custom Client by AstralFoxy, This is a work in progress, to decompile Wintermint [errors are everywere] This is project one of 2.
+The other project was decompiled with a different decompiler

 Work